jonniek/mpv-scripts/README.md

 Some of my scripts use script-messages for control instead of script-bindings to allow more dynamic commands to be parsed from parameters.
 You can call script-messages from any other lua script with mp.command("msg"), [mpv-repl](https://github.com/rossy/mpv-repl) by typing or just simply bind them to a key in input.conf.

+If you have problems with any of my scripts or have feature requests feel free to open an issue.
+Contributions are also welcome.

 ### [appendUrl.lua](https://github.com/donmaiq/mpv-scripts/blob/master/appendURL.lua)
   Appends url from clipboard to playlist.
   `a script-binding appendURL`

 ### [customscreenshot.lua](https://github.com/donmaiq/mpv-scripts/blob/master/customscreenshot.lua)
   Save screenshots in customized directories based on given conditions such as filename pattern match.
 Gives a lot of freedom for the user for the expense of requiring some lua knowledge with patterns, strings and mpv lua api.
 Read the lua file settings for more details.
+If you need any help with this script you can open an issue.
   `KEY script-message custom-screenshot [subtitles|video|window]` - take a custom screenshot

 ### [cycleaudiodevice.lua](https://github.com/donmaiq/mpv-scripts/blob/master/cycleaudiodevice.lua)